ZainabTravadi/Token-Watcher-AI-API-Cost-Tracker/docs/telegram.md

 3. Paste the BotFather token into the `Telegram Bot Token` field.
 4. Click `Connect`.

-◻️ Screenshot placeholder: add a capture of the TokenWatcher Telegram Integration panel here.

 ## Initialize The Chat

 After the connection succeeds: